AnthonyVerardi/Arabic-Learner-Corpus-Considerations/project_plan.md

 # Project Plan

 ## Overview
-In vernacular Arabic, particulary the variety spoken in the Greater Syria/"Levant" region (Syria, Lebanon, Jordan, Palestine, and partially Iraq), the "active participle" structure is widely used to convey verbal meaning in the present progressive and habitual present.
+In vernacular Arabic, particularly the variety spoken in the Greater Syria/"Levant" region (Syria, Lebanon, Jordan, Palestine, and partially Iraq), the "active participle" structure is widely used to convey verbal meaning in the present progressive and habitual present.
 Despite its prominence as a structural element of spoken Arabic, there remains little